 - Gastrointestinal and Head/Neck Nurse Navigator at Greenville Memorial Hospital since 2003

-- Oncology Certified Nurse with 30 years experience as an Registered Nurse
+- Oncology Certified Nurse with 30 years of experience

 Nurse Navigator for Neuro, Melanoma, Sarcoma and Prostate Cancer

-- Oncology nurse since 1991 with experience in general oncology, chemotherapy infusion, stem cell, breast health center, gynecologic oncology, and oncology research
+- Oncology nurse since 1991 with experience in general oncology, chemotherapy infusion, stem cell, breast health, gynecologic oncology and oncology research

 - Active in Oncology Nursing Society both locally and nationally